-Emissions from the electric power sector comprise 15 percent of 2018 statewide GHG emissions.
-The GHG emission inventory divides the electric power sector into two broad categories: emissions from instate power generation (including the portion of industrial and commercial cogeneration emissions attributed to electricity generation) and emissions from imported electricity.
+Emissions from the electric power sector comprise 14 percent of 2019 statewide GHG emissions.
+The GHG emission inventory divides the electric power sector into two broad categories: emissions from in-state power generation (including the portion of industrial and commercial cogeneration emissions attributed to electricity generation) and emissions from imported electricity.
+Emissions in this sector are primarily driven by natural gas burned instate to supplement the remaining electricity demand after utilizing renewable energy.

-Since the early 2000's, the development of renewable and less carbon-intensive resources have facilitated the continuing decline in fossil fuel electricity generation.
+Since the early 2000's, the deployment of renewable and less carbon-intensive resources have facilitated the continuing decline in fossil fuel electricity generation.
 The Renewable Portfolio Standard (RPS) Program and the Cap-and-Trade Program continue to incentivize the dispatch of renewables over fossil generation to serve California load.
 Higher energy efficiency standards also reduce growth in electricity consumption driven by a growing population and economy.
-However, year-to-year fluctuations in hydropower availability may result in small increases in carbon intensity in some years.
+While year-to-year fluctuations in hydropower availability result in small changes to carbon intensity, the overall downward trend prevails for emissions from electric power generation.
 Figures 8 and 9 show California's electricity emissions and GHG intensities of electricity generation over time.